Ansonia Clock Company

 The Ansonia Clock Company was a clock manufacturing business founded in Ansonia, Connecticut, in 1851 and which moved to Brooklyn, New York, in 1878.
-The company has produced hundreds of different clock models, including Gingerbread style.
+The company has produced hundreds of different clock models, including Gingerbread, Porcelain, and Crystal Regulator styles.
 The business shut down in 2006.

 History

 Very early clocks were made of iron and wood.
-However, by the sixteeth century brass was being specified for the mechanism.
+However, by the sixteenth century brass was being specified for the mechanism.
 By the mid nineteenth century cheap clocks were being mass-produced using stamped brass.
 In 1844, metal dealer Anson Greene Phelps formed the Ansonia Brass company in Connecticut, to supply the expanding clock business - nine companies were producing clocks in Connecticut.

-In 1850 the Ansonia Clock Company was formed as a subsidiary of the Ansonia Brass Company by Phelps and two Bristol, Connecticut, clockmakers, Theodore Terry and Franklin C. Andrews.
+In 1851 the Ansonia Clock Company was formed as a subsidiary of the Ansonia Brass Company by Phelps and two Bristol, Connecticut, clockmakers, Theodore Terry and Franklin C. Andrews.
 Terry & Andrews were the largest clock manufacturers in Bristol, with more than 50 employees using 58 tons of brass in the production of about 25,000 clocks in 1849.
 Phelps decided to get into the clockmaking business to expand the market for his brass, while Terry and Andrews got access to better quality brass at better prices.
-They had resultantly sold 50% of their business to Phelps, and moved the business to Ansonia.
+They had resultantly sold 50% of their business to Phelps, and moved the business to Ansonia after their Derby, Connecticut factory burned in 1854.

 Expansion

 In 1877 the clock company purchased a factory in New York, and moved most of its production there after being spun off from the brass company.
 Henry J. Davies of Brooklyn, himself a clockmaker, inventor and case designer, joined the newly reconstituted company as one of its founders.
 As President, he is thought to have been largely responsible for the figurine clocks, swing clocks and other unusual and desirable novelties for which the Ansonia firm became known.

-Thomas Edison visited the factory in 1878 to experiment combining clocks with his newly developed phonograph.
-But the experiments proved unviable.
+The factory could produce 400 different models of clock cases for 50 different kinds of clock movements.
+Thomas Edison visited the factory in 1878 to experiment combining clocks with his newly developed phonograph, but the experiments proved unviable.

 By 1879, a second factory was opened in Brooklyn, New York and by June 1880 employed 360 workers, while the Connecticut factory continued producing clocks as well with a workforce of 100 men and 25 women.
 Hence, clocks marked "Connecticut" were generally produced before 1879, while those marked "New York" were all produced after 1880.